Teen to file lawsuit $5M against NYPD, officer after punch in face during Brooklyn melee

-NEW YORK (WABC) -- The 15-year-old punched by a police officer during a melee at a Brooklyn subway station will file a notice for a lawsuit against the officer and the NYPD.
+NEW YORK (WABC) -- The 15-year-old punched by a police officer during a melee at a Brooklyn subway station is filing a notice for a lawsuit against the officer and the NYPD.

 Video shows the violence that broke out at the Jay Street-Metrotech Station last week.